 1. You Can’t Taste It

-Carbon monoxide is hazardous because you aren’t able to observe it, detect it with your nose or taste it.
-It’s not as dangerous in low doses and can’t be purified.
+Carbon monoxide is hazardous because you cannot view it, sense it with your nose or taste it.
+It’s not as dangerous in little amounts and can’t be filtrated.

 2. It Can Be Lethal After Only Minutes

-Carbon monoxide is a byproduct of burnt fuel.
-It can get into your home during cold weather if the heat exchanger on your gas furnace breaks.
-Depending on how large the leak is and the airflow in a house, the gas can become lethal in just a few minutes.
+Carbon monoxide is a byproduct of spent fuel.
+It can get into your home during the winter if the heat exchanger on your gas furnace breaks.
+Based on how big the leak is and the circulation in a residence, it can become lethal in only a few minutes.

-Once breathed in, the gas has a half-life of around five hours.
-If you are breathing pure air, it requires five hours to take it out of your bloodstream.
-You will need an extra five hours to decrease that amount by half.
+Once inhaled, the gas has a half-life of approximately five hours.
+If you are breathing pure air, it requires five hours to remove it from your bloodstream.
+You will need an extra five hours to reduce that amount by half.

-It could also mirror illnesses that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other conditions.
+Carbon monoxide could also cause conditions that can be misdiagnosed as the flu, viral infections and chronic fatigue syndrome, among other conditions.

-Here are three ways you can do to keep your house safe:
+Here are three precautions you can do to keep your house safe:

-- Each house with at least one natural gas heater, adjoined garage or fireplace needs to have a carbon monoxide system.
-You need to have a sensor on every level of your home, including the basement and garage.
-You also need to install one inside or outside of all bedrooms.
+- Your house with at least one natural gas appliance, adjoined garage or fireplace requires a carbon monoxide detector.
+You should have a sensor on every level of your home, including the basement and garage.
+You also need to install one inside or outside of every bedroom.
 Don’t have a carbon monoxide alarm in your home?

-Call A-PLUS Service Experts Heating & Air Conditioning at 301-747-3140 to purchase one.
-Ask our pros about our economical Wi-Fi carbon monoxide alarms.
+Call A-PLUS Service Experts at 301-747-3140 to get one.
+Ask our technicians about our economical Wi-Fi carbon monoxide alarms.

-- If you currently use a carbon monoxide system, frequently test or swap out the batteries.
-You should test batteries every three months, and replace the detector every three to five years.
+- If you currently own a carbon monoxide alarm, frequently test or swap out the batteries.
+You should test batteries every three months, and get a new detector every three to five years.

 - If your carbon monoxide system sounds, leave your house immediately and call 911.

-Protect Your Family with Assistance from A-PLUS Service Experts Heating & Air Conditioning
+Protect Your Family with Help from A-PLUS Service Experts

-Carbon monoxide doesn’t have to be scary, and with the recommended actions your family can be guarded from the toxic gas.
-Make the proper changes and call A-PLUS Service Experts Heating & Air Conditioning at 301-747-3140 to learn more.
+Carbon monoxide doesn’t have to be frightening, and with the recommended actions your house can be protected from the dangerous gas.
+Take the necessary steps and call Service Experts at 301-747-3140 to learn more.